Ronald0721/Ronald0721/README.md

 ### Hi there 👋
-- 😄 I'm Ronald, a full stack web developer based in the Philippines.
+- 😄 I'm Ronald, a full stack developer based in the Philippines.

 For a deeper dive into who I am, check out my [personal website](https://ronald0721.github.io/rnld/).